brugr9/Heartbeat51/README.md

 ### 2.3.
 Unreal Engine

-Clone UE project "Heartbeat51" using git, e.g., by ```git clone https://github.com/brugr9/Heartbeat51.git``` and startup the project.
+Clone UE project "Heartbeat" using git, e.g., by ```git clone https://github.com/brugr9/Heartbeat51.git``` and startup the project.

 #### 2.3.1.
 Plugin MQTT

-The UE project "Heartbeat51" makes use of built-in IOT plugin "MQTT" (see figure 2.2.).
+UE project "Heartbeat" makes use of built-in IOT plugin "MQTT" (see figure 2.2.).
 Note: With UE 5.1 as of January 2023, the plugin is not yet documented.

 ![ScreenshotPlugin](Docs/ScreenshotPlugin.png)
 *Figure 2.2.: Unreal Engine Plugins Browser Tab with Built-in IOT Plugin "MQTT"*